Hristo Botev: Education

 From the moment he entered high school, Botev found it difficult to fit in - he constantly complained about the strict discipline, which included corporal punishment, but at the same time he was often absent from lessons, got into fights with classmates and treated most of his teachers with arrogance.
 In 1864, he left the boarding school and began to live independently in various lodgings.
 Despite his father's insistent letters and Nikola Toshkov's attempts to influence him, he neglected school and alienated the Bulgarians in Odessa with his eccentric behaviour, many of whose representatives restricted their contacts with him.

 Although he did not attend school often, Botev spent a lot of time in various libraries, especially in the Bulgarian library Yuriy Venelin, which was located in Toshkov's house.
 He read mainly Russian authors and was particularly impressed by Nikolay Chernyshevsky and Ivan Turgenev.
 He became acquainted with the philologist Victor Grigorovich, whom he assisted in translating Bulgarian folk tunes into Russian.
 According to his classmate Kiro Tuleshkov, Botev was already working on his poem "Mother" in the summer of 1864, consulting Grigorovich, and sent it to Petko Slaveykov in Constantinople even then.
 The reliability of this information is not clear, as the poem was not published by Slaveykov until several years later.

-When it became apparent in September 1865 that Botev was failing the gymnasium's third grade and was expelled for "carelessness," his scholarship was cancelled, and he was given a lump sum to travel back to Bulgaria.
+When it became apparent in September 1865 that Botev was failing the gymnasium's third grade and was expelled for "carelessness," his scholarship was cancelled, and he was given money to travel back to Ottoman Bulgaria.
 Still, he stayed in Odessa, earning a living through private instruction and keeping in touch with the city's Polish population.
 Botev even registered as a "volunteer" at the Historical and Philological Faculty of the Imperial Novorossiya University with the help of Grigorovich.
+Botev also taught in Bessarabia, having written his first poetic works and established strong connections with the Russian and Polish revolutionary movements.

 Return to Kalofer

-Following his arrival in Kalofer, Botev took over for his ill dad by attending some of his lessons.
-At that time, on April 15, Hristo Botev's poem "To My Mother" was published for the first time in the journal "Gaida" which was published in Constantinople and was edited by Petko Slaveykov.
+Following his return to Kalofer in 1867, Botev replaced his ill father as a teacher, introducing subjects such as geography, history and civil law.
+At that time, on 15 April, Botev's poem "To My Mother" was published for the first time in the journal "Gaida" which was published in Constantinople and was edited by Petko Slaveykov.
 The poem was published without a recognised author.
-During the May 11 observance of the Day of the Holy Brothers Cyril and Methodius, Botev delivered an impromptu speech criticising the national movement's moderation, which at the time was primarily focused on the creation of an independent church.
+During the 11 May observance of the Day of the Holy Brothers Cyril and Methodius, Botev delivered an impromptu speech criticising the national movement's moderation, which at the time was primarily focused on the creation of an independent church.
 Police threats were raised by the speech, but none materialised.
 Botev frequently visited Parashkeva Shushulova, a teacher at the nearby girls' school, during his time in Kalofer.
 She is said to be the most likely prototype for the beloved in some of his poetry.